The Son Also Draws: Plot

 Chris hates being in the Youth Scouts and wants to quit, but is afraid to tell his father Peter.
 Chris is finally kicked out when he runs over the troop leader during a Soap Box Derby.
-Peter insists on driving Chris and the rest of the family (Peter's wife Lois, their daughter Meg and their infant Stewie) to the Youth Scout headquarters, in Manhattan, to get Chris readmitted.
+Peter insists on driving Chris and the rest of the family (Peter's wife Lois, their daughter Meg and their infant Stewie) to the Youth Scout headquarters in Manhattan, to get Chris readmitted.
 While they are gone, their talking dog Brian is watching Nova just as the show is interrupted to show several episodes of the sitcom One Day at a Time.
 He tries to change the channel, but is unable to do so (nor can he turn the TV off), losing his intelligence shortly after watching a few episodes.

-The family stops at a Native American casino as Peter needs to use the bathroom, Lois quickly becomes addicted to gambling and loses the family car.
-After hearing that Lois has gambled the car away, Peter tries to get it back by claiming to be Native American.
+The family stops at a Native American casino as Peter needs to use the bathroom, Lois quickly becomes addicted to gambling, and loses the family car.
+Peter tries to get the car back by claiming to be Native American.
 The doubtful Indian elders demand that he go on a vision quest to prove his heritage.
 Chris accompanies Peter into the wilderness, hoping to tell him that he only wants to draw instead of being in the Scouts.
 Delirious from hunger, Peter begins talking to anthropomorphic trees and sees a vision of his spiritual guide, Fonzie.
-After hearing Fonzie's advice Peter finally listens to Chris's complaints and realizes his son is a talented artist.
+After hearing Fonzie's advice, Peter finally listens to Chris's complaints and realizes his son is a talented artist.

 Peter and Chris return to the casino and reclaim the car.
 The episode ends with Lois, Stewie, and Meg counteracting stereotypes about Native Americans, Mexicans, and Swedes, respectively, before Peter comments that "Canada sucks."